 Our products are inherently complex and may contain material defects, software "bugs" or errors.
-Any defects in functionality or that cause interruptions in the availability of our products could result in:
+Any defects in functionality or operational procedures that cause interruptions in the availability of our products could result in:

-- · loss or delayed market acceptance and sales;
+- loss or delayed market acceptance and sales;

-- loss of data;
+- loss of data:

-- breach of warranty claims;
+- · breach of warranty claims;

 - · sales credits or refunds for prepaid amounts related to unused subscription services;

 - loss of customers;

 - diversion of development and customer service resources;

-- · loss of operational time; and
+- · loss of operational time;

+- destruction or compromised integrity of data and/or intellectual property; and

 - injury to our reputation.